sidisl16/digester-iot/README.md

 # digester-iot
 An IOT project to monitor a mini digester for household waste

-Execution steps for Windows 7 and Above:
+Execution steps on Windows 7 and Above:

 Download Source Code:
 1. Install git client in your PC - https://git-scm.com/download/win